Comprehensive URL Canonicalization via htaccess for WordPress-Powered Sites

 As previously mentioned, WordPress 2.3+ provides a built-in URL canonicalization technique via PHP.
 Thus, if you are using WP 2.3+, you technically don’t need to use this method, however, if you prefer to handle URL rewriting at the server level, then you may indeed benefit from its use.

 For those of us running WP versions less than 2.3, WordPress includes no comprehensive canonicalization method.
 In fact, this technique was developed before WordPress 2.3, and is specifically designed to provide complete URL canonicalization for WordPress-powered sites.
-If this sounds like you, and you are concerned about duplicate content issues, I would definitely recommend implementing this solution 1.
+If this sounds like you, and you are concerned about duplicate content issues, I would definitely recommend implementing this solution1.

-Presenting Comprehensive URL Canonicalization for WordPress
+Comprehensive URL Canonicalization for WordPress

 Now that we’re all on the same page (so to speak), let’s have a look at the complete htaccess canonicalization code, as used here at Perishable Press: